-- PLA credit is issued a grade of “P” for credit awarded; no quality points will be awarded to count toward a student’s GPA.
+- PLA credit is issued a grade of “P” for credit awarded; no quality points will be awarded toward a student’s GPA.

-- PLA credit cannot replace a failing grade nor duplicate previously earned credit for a course.
+- PLA credit cannot replace a failing grade nor duplicate previously earned course credit.

 - Students should seek PLA credit before or during the registration process of their first semester.
 Academic credit will be awarded only for students who have been admitted to the institution.